-The foodlighting now sensed its purpose, and with light ahead of it and handluis of cattle rule to chew on as we led her out, the est was made at great speed.
+The foodsighting now served its purpose, and with light ahead of it and handluts of cattle nuts to chee on as we led her out, the est was made at great speed.

-Term emerged from the tunnel, leaped he the banking and missed, his profe body making both a good ledder and excellent apringhoard loc the rest of us to run us.
+Tem emerged from the tunnel, leaped he the banking and missed, his profit body making both a good fedder and excellent appropriate for the rest of us to run up.

-The last team member mude if by a what head, emerging blue a cork from a chempagne buttle.
-The cow, tired, scared and drity, stumbled out into the right air not much the wome tor fer experience.
+The last team member made it by a whan head, emerging bits a cork from a champagne buffle.
+The cow, tind, scored and dirty, stumpled and into the night air not much the worse for her experience.

-The ficle was covered over with ferring and the liable got they gets put away at about ten, all clock, the whole operation having taken some seven and a feat hours.
-The animal field environment unuclathed, and with no hatter heatallon, we set off for our nearest watering hole.
+The hore was covered over with femoring and the lasts got they gets put away at about for a clock, the whole operation having saven some seven and a half bours.
+The animal had emerged unabilitied, and with no future heatallors, we set off for our regreat exasting hole.